 Bookstore: Your location to buy books (check out their options including used books), clothing for your program and general supplies.
 Find it in the A wing, just inside Door 1.

 Co-op and Career Advising: Your resource for Co-op Placements (if you are in a degree); your source of help to look for summer jobs or future careers and gain help preparing your resume.
 Check out the Co-op and Career Services site for more information.

 Dear Paralegal Student:

-This program has been very carefully designed and updated by Conestoga College faculty acting under the legal academic guidance of the Law Society of Upper Canada, and with input from our Program Advisory Committee, to prepare you for a paralegal career.
+This program has been designed in the accordance with the accreditation requirment of the Law Society of Ontario, and with input from our Program Advisory Committee, to prepare you for a paralegal career.
 There's a reason for each of the elements of your program map, which describes your professional learning journey, so start applying yourself from the start.
 Think of yourself not as a student, but as a paralegal in training.
-Start asking yourself – Why is it important for a paralegal to know this?
+Start asking yourself: Why is it important for a paralegal to know this?

-On behalf of the entire Paralegal Program faculty, we welcome you and I hope you find this to be a rewarding and enjoyable program.
-Welcome and I hope you have an enjoyable and successful year.
+On behalf of the entire Paralegal Program team, I welcome you and I hope you find this to be a rewarding and successful year.

 Janos Botschner, Chair, Community Safety

 Law Society of Ontario (LSO) requirements